 - A cost-sharing portion of plan-covered drugs (either a copayment or coinsurance during the Initial Coverage Period),

 - A percent of the cost of drugs during the period after the Initial Coverage Period and before Catastrophic Coverage begins (this used to be called the Coverage Gap or “donut hole”), and

-- If they reach the Catastrophic Benefit Period in their Part D drug benefit (only 1-5% of beneficiaries do), minimal drug copayments or coinsurance costs.
+- If they reach the Catastrophic Benefit Period in their Part D drug benefit (only a small percentage of beneficiaries do), minimal drug copayments or coinsurance costs.

 Be sure to check out our chart of costs in Part D to understand these expenses in the current year.
 It is important to remember that people change and plans change.
 Everyone with Medicare Part D should re-assess Part D coverage during the Annual Enrollment Period to determine whether their plan continues to best suit their prescription needs in the coming year.

 Resources for benefits counselors

 The Resource Library contains a wide range of publications aimed at helping benefits counselors understand the nuances of Part D and how to help clients with Medicare select coverage.
-Included among these are fact sheets on off-label drug coverage rules, medication therapy management, the Part D donut hole/coverage gap, and Best Available Evidence policy.
+Included among these are fact sheets on off-label drug coverage rules, medication therapy management, who pays what in Part D, and Best Available Evidence policy.
 Our educational site, My Medicare Matters, also has detailed information about types of Part D plans, costs, and enrollment periods.

 Tools for seniors